josdejong/mathjs/poly/test.md

 =========================

 `isPolynomial` - it’s a very simple recursive function.
 I’ve tried with some nice expressions
 and all error types.
-12 runs.
+I've run 12 tests.

+`polyToCanonical` – it’s more complex recursive function.
+I've run 44 tests, to encompass all possible situations.

 `Rationalize` – it uses **isPolynomial** and an auxiliary function (_expandPower_) to handle with
 polynomial powers and other auxiliary function (_rulesRationalize_) to gather the set of rules
 to simplify `Mathjs` function, and prepares the result for numerator and denominator functions.

-`polyToCanonical` – it’s more complex recursive function with 44 runs of test, to encompass all possible situations.
+I've run 12 tests.

+Notice that one particular expression is very hard do simplify because there are many cycles to run until no more changes.

+>  "x/(1-x)/(x-2)/(x-3)/(x-4) + 2x/ ( (1-2x)/(2-3x) )/ ((3-4x)/(4-5x) )"

+Particularly hard is the combination of sucessive divisions with fraction sum / subtraction.

 `solveEq` – It’s not part of package.
 It uses a NPM compatible package (`poly-roots`) to solve polynomials with
 one variable equation that needs to receive the coefficients in an array.
 To use this package,